 If you’d like to use our help, please see this Dutch information page for researchers and send us your request.
 Why in Dutch?
 Because we find it important that the registrants are approached and informed in their own tongue.
 Being able to communicate in Dutch is, therefore, one of the requirements we ask of researchers.
 If you work with an international team and have any questions, don’t hesitate to contact us.

 Hersenonderzoek.nl is born out of the struggle that solution-oriented researchers of the Alzheimercentrum Amsterdam went through.
 We experienced first hand that research did not go as speedy as planned and pinpointed the laborious recruitment as one of the greatest bottlenecks.
 We set up a local registry which we upscaled nationally, after a successful pilot.

-At this stage we got help from a similar initiative – the Brain Health Registry of the University of San Fransisco – which gave us a head start in rolling out the basis for the nationwide platform.
+At that stage we got help from a similar initiative – the Brain Health Registry of the University of San Fransisco – which gave us a head start in rolling out the basis for the nationwide platform.
 Soon after, partners such as the Hersenstichting, Alzheimer Nederland, Gieskes Strijbis Fonds en ZonMw joined, which provided us financial and knowledge support for the start-up phase of the platform.

 We learned a lot in the past few years and are happy to share our findings.
 On this page, we will share the articles we plan to publish.